Open call 2

 - Carry out efficient dissemination activities to pave the way towards the sustainability of the project.

 XR4ALL, co-funded from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825545, foresees as an eligible activity the provision of financial support to third parties, as a mean to achieve its own objectives.
-XR4ALL launches this open call to attract, select, and provide financial support to third parties (outstanding XR research teams from organisations such as SMEs, research institutions, and academia) to develop new XR solutions (e.g. plugins for games engines such as Unity, low level components based on open APIs, standards and frameworks such as SolAR, or any XR Application) using the XR developers platform and publishing their solution on the XR Solutions Catalogue.
+XR4ALL launches the current open call to attract, select and provide financial support to third parties (outstanding XR research teams from organisations such as SMEs, industry, research institutions, and academia) to develop new XR solutions (e.g. plugins for games engines such as Unity, low level components based on open APIs, standards, and frameworks such as SolAR, any XR Application or hardware).
+XR4ALL will give funded projects access to the XR developers platform (a wide range of tools to support the development of XR components using a methodology inspired by DevOps), which they can use to develop their application.
+XR4ALL expects the funded projects to publish their solution on the XR solutions catalogue as a measure to ensure they exploit the results of their project.

 Interested parties can apply before one of the 4 cut-off dates for the open call which are:

-The XR4ALL open call for applications is currently open.
-The basic information needed to guide potential applicants in preparing a proposal are included in the Guide for Applicants and it is available on our page about the open call.
+The basic information needed to guide potential applicants in preparing a proposal are included in the Guide for Applicants and it is available on our page about the open call 1.
 This gives instructions on how to structure a proposal, how to submit it, and the criteria on which it will be evaluated as well as the way the selected projects will be managed.

 XR4ALL open call at a glance: